-Captain Moresby informs me that this crab inhabits the Chagos and Seychelle groups, but not the neighbouring Maldiva Archipelago.
+Captain Moresby informs me that this crab inhabits the Chagos and Seychelle groups, but not the neighbouring Maldiva archipelago.
 It formerly abounded at Mauritius, but only a few small ones are now found there.
-In the Pacifice, this species, or one with closely allied habits, is said† to inhabit a single coral island, north of the Society group.
-To show the wonderful strength of the front pair of pincers, I may mention, that Captain Moresby confined on? in a strong tin-box, which had held biscuits, the lid being secured with wire; but the crab turned down the edges and escaped.
+In the Pacific this species, or one with closely allied habits, is said 2 to inhabit a single coral island north of the Society group.
+To show the wonderful strength of the front pair of pincers, I may mention that Captain Moresby confined one in a strong tin box, which had held biscuits, the lid being secured with wire; but the crab turned down the edges and escaped.
 In turning down the edges it actually punched many small holes quite through the tin!

 I was a good deal surprised by finding two species of coral of the genus Millepora (M. complanata and alcicornis), possessed of the power of stinging.
-The stony branches or plates, when taken fresh from the water, have a harsh feel and are not slimy, although possessing a strong and disagreeable smell.
-The stinging property seems to vary in different specimens: when a piece was pressed or rubbed on the tender skin of the face or arm, a pricking sensation was usually caused, which came on after the interval of a second, and lasted only for a few minutes.
+The stony branches or plates, when taken fresh from the water, have a harsh feel and are not slimy, although possessing a strong and disagreeable smell. stinging property seems to vary in different specimens: when a piece was pressed or rubbed on the tender skin of the face or arm, a pricking sensation was usually caused, which came on after the interval of a second, and lasted only for a few minutes.
+One day, however, by merely touching my face with one of the branches, pain was instantaneously caused; it increased as usual after a few seconds, and remaining sharp for some minutes, was perceptible for half an hour afterwards.
+The sensation was as bad as that from a nettle, but more like that caused by the Physalia or Portuguese man-of-war.
+Little red spots were produced on the tender skin of the arm, which appeared as if they would have formed watery pustules, but did not.
+M. Ouov mentions this case of the Millepora; and I have heard of stinging corals in the West Indies.
+Many marine animals seem to have this power of stinging: besides the Portuguese man-of-war, many jelly-fish, and the Aplysia or sea-slug of the Cape de Verd Islands, it is stated in the Voyage of the Astrolabe, that an Actinia or sea-anemone, as well as a flexible coralline allied to Sertularia, both possess this means of offence or defence.
+In the East Indian sea a stinging seaweed is said to be found.

-^{} See Proceedings of Zoological Society, 1832, p.
-17. † Tyerman and Bennett, "Voyage," etc., vol. ii., p.
+See Proceedings of Zoological Society, 1832, p.
+17. Tyerman and Bennett, Voyage, etc., vol. ii. p.
 33.